Bachelor of Speech Pathology (Honours)

 - head and neck anatomy and neurophysiology

-- speech and language development, linguistics and phonetics, motor speech and dysphagia
+- speech and language development, linguistics and phonetics, motor speech, aphasia, cognition and swallowing

 - current public health and justice system topics